menu

 Demographics

-In terms of college education, Section is nearly on par with the US average for all cities of 21.84%: 18.12% of adults 25 and older in Section have a bachelor's degree or advanced degree.
+The education level of Section citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.12% of adults 25 and older in Section have a college degree.

 Section is a somewhat ethnically-diverse town.
 The people who call Section home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Section residents report their race to be White, followed by Native American.
 Important ancestries of people in Section include Irish, German, English, French, and Italian.